 Part-Time Job Opportunities

 Since the initial outbreak, employment rates seem to be stabilizing.
-As of December 2020, the unemployment returned down to 4.2%.
+As of December 2020, the unemployment rate went down to 4.2%.
 This is barely 1% higher than the pre-pandemic numbers.
 While others states are showing increasing unemployment rates, Arkansas is trending in the right direction.

 Keep in mind that even with this positive projection, nothing is certain.
 As we continue efforts to contain COVID-19, the situation remains fluid.
 So, it is best not to bank on part-time income as a means to support yourself through retirement in the immediate future.